Top 10 Best Invoicing Software for Freelancers

 There are plenty of invoicing tools out there.
 Which one makes the ideal option to pick?

-Developed by Intuit and Reckon, QuickBooks is probably the best invoicing software out there for the self-employed.
+Developed by Intuit and Reckon, QuickBooks is probably the best invoicing software for the self-employed.

 Ideally, it’s an accounting software offering all the tools you need to manage your invoices and payments.